Nyhavn 1: Store Strandstræde No. 122, 16891817

-The Store Strandstræde property was by 1689 as No. 42 owned by Danish Chancery courier Peder Andersen.
-The building on the site was constructed before 1731.
-It was by 1756 as No. 122 owned by one Rasmus Steger's widow.
+The Store Strandstræde property was listed in Copenhagen's first cadastre from 1689 as No. 42 in St. Ann's East Quarter, owned by Danske Kancelli courier Peder Andersen.
+The present building on the site was constructed before 1731.
+The property was listed in the new cadastre of 1756 as No. 122, owned by one Rasmus Steger's widow.

-Nyhavn No. 1, 16891776
+Nyhavn No. 1, 16891798

-Nyhavn 1 and Store Strandstræde 2 were originally two separate properties.
-The Nyhavn property was by 1689 as No. 1 in St. Ann's East Quarter (Sankt Annæ Øster Kvarter) owned by locksmith Hans Monnike.
+The Nyhavn property was listed in Copenhagen's first cadastre from 1689 as No. 1 in St. Ann's East Quarter (Sankt Annæ Øster Kvarter), owned by locksmith Hans Monnike.
 A new building was constructed in 1753 fir locksmith Peder Jørgensen Ambus.